PotatoCodeOfficial/Money-Under-Control/README.md

 - Clone Repo
 - `cd Money-Under-Control`
-- `npm install && cd ./client && npm install && cd ..`
+- `yarn install && cd ./client && yarn install && cd ..`
 - `docker-compose build app`
-- `docker-compose run app npm rebuild node-sass`
 - `docker-compose up app`

-After this can use `http://localhost:4200/` and `http://localhost:1337`
+After this can use `http://localhost:4200/` and `http://localhost:1337` also on `localhost:3360` MySQL should be up and running.